If your actions inspire others to dream more, learn more, do more and become more, you are a leader!

 John Quincy Adams

 As long as there have been leaders, there have been those who tried to determine how and why they were successful.
-Leadership itself has not evolved, but our understanding of it has.
+When we talk about The Evolution of Leadership, Leadership itself has not evolved, but our understanding of it has.
 It is important to understand why very different leadership styles can be effective, why the same leadership techniques will not work in every situation, and which leadership style fits your personality best.
 Everyone has leadership potential within them, but understanding these concepts will help you maximize your leadership ability.
 Welcome to the evolution of leadership.

 Defining Leadership